howiemnet/MotionControl/README.md

 * Teensy LC / DC Servo motor:  https://github.com/howiemnet/h-moco-DCSERVO-Teensy
 * Arduino / Canon Lens AF:   https://github.com/howiemnet/h-moco-LENS-Arduino

-Blender project coming soon (it's equally horrifying)
+Blender project coming soon (it's equally horrifying), but until then:

-Warnings
+* Example python code for generating a CSV animation file from Blender: https://gist.github.com/howiemnet/8f617ff7b4845161fe7ebeb64ceba5dd

+##Warnings

-This code contains more bugs than working lines of code.
-I will not be offering support or help in understanding what the hell is going on beyond what I can get written up for my blog.
+This code contains approximately 7 bugs per line of code.
+I will not be offering support or help in understanding what the hell is going on beyond what I can get written up for my blog, but I will update this as frequently as life permits.
+Individual support requests may be met with stoney silence, for which I apologise in advance.
 It's just too big and complex a project: it relies on not just this app working correctly, but the right hardware wiring up, and the appropriate firmware running on the various microcontrollers involved.